About me

 How does it work?

-Online art therapy can also be a flexible option — making space for healing from the comfort of your home, without the added pressure of travel or scheduling conflicts.
+Online art therapy can also be a flexible option, offering space for healing from the comfort of your home.

-If art therapy feels like something you’d like to explore, I also offer a free initial phone call so we can see if this feels like the right path for you.
+If you’re curious about art therapy, I offer a free initial call so you can see whether it feels like the right path.

 Training, qualifications & experience